 MIXTAPE 101 – ORIGINAL GANGSTER

-Yeah, this is the story the Source won’t tell you.
+Yeah, order this is the story the Source won’t tell you.
 Consider this a bonus episode.
 Back in September, Jay-Z and I had put together a really brilliant companion to the American Gangster movie, featuring a lot of talented beatmakers previously featured on MTSN.
 I was pretty excited – my first A&R project, my first big industry check, everything was awesome.

 Then Def Jam heard the final project and freaked.
 Next thing I know everyone’s scrambling around grabbing beats from no-names like Pharrell and Just Blaze, nobody’s returning my phone calls, and my money is all screwed up.
 Then the “official” record comes out, and no mention of my name.